 September is by far one of the best times of the year to visit Indonesia.
-The weather is warm and beautiful with sunny skies and an almost complete lack of rain anywhere; yet the crowds thin out as kids go back to school so there are fewer tourists than July and August.
-The result is an idyllic destination with beautiful beaches, stunning volcanos, and reasonable crowd sizes.
+The weather is warm and beautiful with sunny skies and an almost complete lack of rain anywhere; yet the crowds thin out as kids go back to school (read: there are fewer travelers than in July and August).
+The result is an idyllic destination with beautiful beaches, impressive volcanoes, and reasonable crowd sizes.

 Weather

 The weather is great in Indonesia in September.
 In Bali and Sumatra, for instance, the temperatures are warm and sunny but not sweltering.
-Bali is cooler, averaging about 82°F to 86°F while Sumatra creeps up to around 86°F to 93°F. Java is considerably hotter than both with daytime highs around 91°F to 97°F throughout the month.
-In the evenings, most of the islands cool off to about 71°F to 77°F—a refreshing change but still pretty warm.
+Bali is cooler, averaging about 82°F to 86°F (23°C-30°C), while Sumatra creeps up to around 86°F to 93°F (30°C-34°C).
+Java is considerably hotter than both, with daytime highs around 91°F to 97°F (33°C-36°C) throughout the month.
+In the evenings, most of the islands cool off to about 71°F to 77°F (22°C-25°C)—a refreshing change but still pretty warm.

 Rain-wise, there's essentially no precipitation except for a few isolated places such as the northern part of Sulawesi and around the Raja Ampat islands.

 The best part of September is that the crowds begin tapering off ever so slightly.
-It's still high season—make no mistake—but compared to the previous months they are better and the numbers of people at the beaches and temples start to wane.
-You'll still contend with big crowds, especially in Bali and the more popular islands, but generally speaking it won't be as intense.
+It's still high season—make no mistake—but compared to the previous months, they're better, and the numbers of people at the beaches and temples are starting to wane.
+You'll still contend with big crowds, especially in Bali and the more popular islands, but generally speaking, it won't be as intense.

 Unfortunately, the costs don't follow the same pattern.
-September is still very much considered peak season and hotels will be charging maximum rates.
+September is still considered peak season, and hotels will charge maximum rates.
 Airfare will be expensive, too.
 If you're considering a trip during this time, book everything in advance to get the best rates.

 Where to Go

-Or, if that islands isn't of interest, head to Java, another great option that also has stunning beaches, along with spectacular volcanos and numerous trekking opportunities.
-It's the perfect time of year to hike Mt.
-Bromo or Mt.
-Ijen when the ground is dry and you don't have to worry about rain.
+If that island isn't of interest, head to Java, another great option that also has stunning beaches, spectacular volcanoes, and numerous trekking opportunities.
+It's the perfect time of year to hike Mount Bromo or Mount Ijen when the ground is dry and you don't have to worry about rain.
 Java also has tons of picturesque temple complexes that make perfect September destinations.

 Plan your trip to Indonesia